BrucePerens/ws_service/README.md

 your class is garbage-collected.

 You can implement less-often-used methods which mirror those in WebSocket.
-But `WS_Service` will send keep-alive pings to clients, and close connections to unresponding clients, even if you don't.
+But `WS::Service` will send keep-alive pings to clients, and close connections to unresponding clients, even if you don't.
 ```crystal
    # Called upon receipt of a ping.